imrenzo/web_forum/README.md

     - Search bar uses filtering (with RegEx) to ensure that the search query matches word for word with the threads' title/ info
     - Search bar ignores multiple whitespaces between words and will function properly
 - Upon logging in Users may view their own threads
+- In the individual thread pages, for threads and comments where the current logged in user is the original poster,
+    - 3 vertical dots button would appear on the top right corner of the thread/comment card
+    - Click on the 3 vertical dots button to access update/ delete thread functionality.
 - Users are able to change their password

 ## Authentication/ Security